 - The richer a country is, the less relevant GDP per capita is for inclusive growth.
 The relationship between GDP per capita and IG score is stronger for countries with a GDP per capita below 50% of the US level.
 For richer countries, GDP per capita provides less of an indication of IG score.

 - Inclusive growth is closely related to-but distinct from - other measures of welfare.
 There is a strong correlation between the UN Development Index (HDI) and the CPP Inclusive Growth Country Index.
 Yet there are important deviations.

 - Central and Eastern European countries are catching up fast.
 Amongst OECD countries, those in eastern and central Europe experienced the fastest growth in their IG scores between 2000 and 2017.
 Five of the top six fastest growing countries joined the EU in 2004.

 - The UK has a relatively high IG score but suffers from sluggish improvement.
 The UK’s IG score places it 12th out of 36 OECD countries.
 The growth in its IG score is relatively slow, however, leaving it 22nd in the OECD rankings.

 This report sets out the first of three inclusive growth metrics that we will deliver as part of this project.
 The next will capture inclusive growth at a community level in the UK and will follow closely the methodology developed here, with the addition of the exploration of policy drivers.
-Later in the year, we will develop a company level inclusive growth metric.
-Together, these three coherent measures will illuminate what local and national decision-makers and company leaders can do to drive and deliver inclusive growth in the UK.
+Later in the year, we will develop a employer level inclusive growth metric.
+Together, these three coherent measures will illuminate what local and national decision-makers and employers can do to drive and deliver inclusive growth in the UK.